 3. Disability insurance

-This insurance would replace your salary if you became temporarily or permanently disabled.
-There are a lot of nuances to this type of insurance regarding when you’d be able to receive compensation and under what circumstances.
+Disability insurance replaces a portion of your salary if you became temporarily or permanently disabled.
+While you might not think it’s important to consider, around 25% of today’s young workers will become disabled before the age of 67.2 Meanwhile, 35% of the private sector workforce has no disability insurance policy in place.2 There are a lot of nuances to this type of insurance regarding when you’d be able to receive compensation and under what circumstances.
 Make sure you’ve done your due diligence prior to purchasing.

 4. Long-term care insurance

-The average annual cost of a private room in a nursing home in the United States is $105,850 and is expected to jump to $142,254 by 2030.1 Will you be able to afford this?
-Long-term care insurance is intended to help cover the cost of nursing care.
+As many as 70% of people aged 65 and older will need some kind of long-term care in their life.3 Yet, the average annual cost of a private room in a nursing home in the United States is $108,405 and is expected to jump to $141,444 by 2030.4 Will you be able to afford this?
+Long-term care insurance is intended to help cover the cost of care received for home care, or in facilities like assisted living and nursing homes.
 When deciding between policies, look at the assets you have outside the insurance that could possibly pay for your care.
+Of course, you don’t want long-term care expenses eating into your retirement funds.

 5. Homeowners insurance

 Your home might be the biggest purchase you’ll ever make – don’t you want to protect it?
-This insurance pays for damage to your house and often provides the necessary funds for temporary accommodations while your home is being repaired.
+Homeowners insurance pays for damage to your house and often provides the necessary funds for temporary accommodations while your home is being repaired.
+A homeowners policy will be required while you have a mortgage, but it’s still important to maintain once your home is paid for.

 7. Automobile insurance

-Approximately 6.75 million car crashes occur in the U.S. each year.2 Accidents happen, and it’s crucial to have insurance when they do.
-This insurance pays in the event of a car accident and can pay for the other party’s damage if you’re found to be at fault for the accident.
+Approximately 5.25 million car crashes occur in the U.S. each year, according to recent data5.
+Accidents happen, and it’s crucial to have car insurance for when they do.
+Beyond just collision coverage for your vehicle, auto insurance should also pay for the other party’s damage in the event of an accident for which you’re found to be at fault.

 7 types of insurance policies you don’t need